A pinch of failure….A dash of rejection

 How many lives have been destroyed by this need to be the winner.
 It’s not important to win but it’s important to be the best.
 It is ok to pass with 36% as long as I am the highest in the class.
 So it is not about winning it is about others failing.

 Someday I have to learn that the world does not behave the way I want it to behave.
-It is not possible to have my way or highway.
+It is not possible to have my way all the time.
 I have to learn how to respect the views of others even if they are different from mine.
 Think how many wars we could have prevented if only we could have learnt this.
 But unfortunately we are brought up to believe that failure or rejection is not an option.
 I have to win at all costs.

 We deal with failure or rejection either by aggression or by the sour grape attitude.
 Something that I don’t get was not good enough.
 So either I malign the reputation or destroy it.
 It could be a job I didn’t get, a promotion which was denied or a girl who said no.